 In an effort to create an environment conducive to learning at Salisbury Academy, we work diligently to make the most of each teaching moment during the day.
-To gain maximum benefit from the Salisbury Academy experience, it is important for our students to be at school consistently and for the entire school day.
+To gain maximum benefit from the Salisbury Academy experience, motivated students will be at school consistently and for the entire school day.
 We want students to take full advantage of our learning environment and to develop good personal and study habits such as being dependable, punctual, and well-prepared.
 Through this Tardy / Early Dismissal Policy, we hope to more fully realize our commitment to help each student develop these traits.